TechLabs-Berlin/st21-what-street-art/blogpost.md

 But we sought to go even above and beyond said features.
 We wanted to offer our users the ability to utilize AI technology to identify an artwork either from using a device’s camera scan, or via an image upload.

 The biggest overarching question was, of course, „where do we start?“.
 This was the first time any of us would be working on a project of this category and scope and with a toolset of totally new skills.
 How did our did our tracks fit together?
-How did what we just spent the last 4 months learning translate into a dynamic application?
+How would we apply our theoretical knowledge to a practical collaboration in a cross-functional team?

 ## UX